-During breast revision surgery, your Clareo surgeon will use precise surgical techniques to minimize blood loss and reduce the risk of complications.
+During breast revision surgery Boston plastic surgeon, Dr. Tantillo will use precise surgical techniques to minimize blood loss and reduce the risk of complications.
 If your breast implants are being replaced, your old implants will be removed and new implants will be inserted.
 If a breast lift or reduction is chosen, your surgeon will remove excess skin and fat and tighten and reposition the breasts to create a more youthful appearance.

 Breast revision surgery can be a complex, difficult procedure to perform.
 That’s why it’s critically important that you choose a board-certified plastic surgeon like Dr. Tantillo for your procedure.
 Dr. Tantillo often sees patients who have received breast surgery elsewhere and are not happy with their results.
 His training, education, and experience ensure that you receive a safe procedure that will leave you looking and feeling your best.

 After your procedure, you will be closely monitored to ensure that you are healing and recovering well.
-You will come back to the office for follow-up visits so that your surgeon can monitor your progress and address any questions or concerns you may have.
+You will come back to the office for follow-up visits so that your Boston breast revision surgeon can monitor your progress and address any questions or concerns you may have.